-True story – some smart meter users in England and Scotland have experienced their smart monitor’s screen displaying data and information in Welsh, even though they clearly not in Wales.
+Like all pieces of technology, smart meters can malfunction sometimes.
+True story - some smart meter users in England and Scotland have experienced their smart monitor’s screen displaying data and information in Welsh, even though they clearly not in Wales.
 To switch your display back to English:

 - Press the 'OK' button at the bottom of the in-home display, and then the right arrow button until you see 'Gosodiadau Wedi anfon yr'.

 - Press OK to go to settings.